ozzyonfire/shopify-next-app/README.md

 - ✅ Session saving using MongoDB
 - ✅ OAuth flow for online and offline tokens
 - ✅ GraphQl call using Apollo
-- ⬜ Remove getStaticProps from index.tsx
+- ⬜ Remove getServerSideProps from index.tsx
 - ⬜ Content-Security-Policy header (set in next.config.js?)
 - ⬜ Billing checks in `/api/auth/verify`
 - ⬜ Add the Shopify types for Graphql and Typescript (using graphql-codegen)